The Transition Process

 There is an easy to complete online application form.

-Everyone who applies to the sixth form will be invited to have an interview with a member of the sixth form team in January where they can discuss options and ask any questions.
+Everyone who applies to the sixth form will be invited to have an interview with a member of the sixth form team in the Spring Term where they can discuss options and ask any questions.
 In August, after GCSE results, students who have met the entry requirements enrol and meet with staff to discuss options if necessary.

 We offer a broad and balanced curriculum comprising of many academic and applied subjects; we are extremely proud of the diversity we are able to offer.
 This includes subjects which students can continue to study after GCSE as well as new subjects, such as psychology and economics.
 We can always plan a progression route from GCSEs to sixth form study.
 Our prospectus offers a comprehensive guide to all of our subjects.